NeuromancersIITBBS/AcademicResourcePortal/README.md

 ## Admin Page

-- This page can be only accessed by Admins of the project.
+- The page can be only accessed by Admins of the project.

 - Admins moniter the uploaded resorces, which are either unreviewed or flagged by users.

-- The page has options to delete a file, unflag a file, mark a file as unreviewed and change the information in a form data.
+- The page has options to delete a file, unflag a file, mark a file as reviewed and change the information in a form data.

-- The unreviewed files if approved by the admins would be uploaded to the main page.
+- The reviewed files approved by the admins would be uploaded to the main page.

 ## Built With